NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``AdvancedResearchFeatures``          element                              No        <none>                       Features used for advanced research modeling
   ====================================  ========  =======  ================  ========  ===========================  =====================================

+  .. [#] Timestep choices are 60, 30, 20, 15, 12, 10, 6, 5, 4, 3, 2, and 1.
+         Choice of timestep can have a significant impact on the speed of the EnergyPlus simulation.
   .. [#] BeginMonth/BeginDayOfMonth date must occur before EndMonth/EndDayOfMonth date (e.g., a run period from 10/1 to 3/31 is invalid).
   .. [#] If a leap year is specified (e.g., 2008), the EPW weather file must contain 8784 hours.
   .. [#] CalendarYear only applies to TMY (Typical Meteorological Year) weather.
 For AMY (Actual Meteorological Year) weather, the AMY year will be used regardless of what is specified.